 Fact and truth are not the same things.
 Facts change as we change our circumstances or see things differently.
 Truth is constant.
-God is both constant and truth.
+God is both constant and true.

 Jesus Christ is [eternally changeless, always] the same yesterday and today and forever.
 Hebrews 13:8 (AMP)